How to Detox Your Liver Naturally

 Let’s take a look at some of the more specific choices which have a direct effect on the Liver.
 Specific foods and food supplements, herbs, and detox programs.

-Liver Cleanse Diet
+Liver Cleansing Diet

 - Brassica: Broccoli, Cauliflower, Kale, Cabbage, Brussels sprouts – and the rest of the brassica family of vegetables are proven to support Phase 2 Liver detoxification, eat plenty of broccoli, cauliflower, cabbage (all kinds), and kale.
 In fact, rocket was observed to protect the Liver against induced hepatic injury through its potent antioxidant activity.
 (5)Cruciferous vegetables contain a substance called Indole-3-carbinol (I3C).
 Both the Phase I and Phase II detoxification centers in the liver and the cells of the intestines can be accelerated by I3C.
 Many researchers indicate that the ability of cruciferous vegetables to motivate Phase I and Phase II detoxification, particularly their I3C content, is a primary factor in how these foods reduce cancer risk in humans.
 (28)